maizeatlas/saegus/src/docs/user_guide/collecting_and_storing_data.rst

 Collect and Store Data
 ######################

-This is probably the most under-developed aspect of ``saegus``.
+This is probably the most under-developed aspect of :mod:`saegus`.
 I have written up the data model (the way the data is stored) in a Google Doc.
 For the time being we will design the functions to store and access the data around this data model.
 I hope to move to a more permanent solution such as SciDB_ sooner